-Innovate Manchester was a series of focused-led innovation workshops, designed to find fresh ideas and tangible solutions to challenges faced by businesses and society today.
+Innovate Manchester was a series of focused-led innovation workshops, designed to find fresh ideas and tangible solutions to challenges faced by businesses and society today, funded through the European Regional Development Fund and founded by MIDAS and the GC Business Growth Hub Innovation team.

 Workshop one – taking innovation further, faster